Kiguli/IMPaCT/README.md

 ```

 ## Installation

+The easiest way to install and run the tool would be using the [Dockerfile](./Dockerfile) in this repository and you can use the docker [notes](./Docker_instructions.md) to help (kindly put together for us by Ernesto Casablanca).

 For detailed installation instructions on Mac and Linux, please refer to the [Installation Guide](./installation.md) file.

 ## Examples